simonw/shot-scraper/docs/video.md

 ### sh

-Run a shell command:
+Run a shell command.
+The string form is run through the shell.

 ```yaml
 - sh: echo "Updated" > index.html
 ```

-Or provide a list of arguments:
+Provide a list of arguments to run without a shell:

 ```yaml
 - sh: